libavg/libavg/sphinxdoc/ui.rst

                 :param transform:

-                    The change in transformation as a :py:class:`Transform`.
+                    The change in transformation since the last call of move.

-            .. py:method:: stopHandler()
+            .. py:method:: endHandler()

                 Called when movement stops.
 This is either directly after the up event or when inertia has run its course.